 “Africa – You can see a sunset and believe you have witnessed the Hand of God.
 You watch the slope lope of a lioness and forget to breathe.
 You marvel at the tripod of a giraffe bent to water.
 In Africa, there are iridescent blues on the wings of birds that you do not see anywhere else in nature.
 In Africa, in the midday heart, you can see blisters in the atmosphere.
 When you are in Africa, you feel primordial, rocked in the cradle of the world.”

 Upon arrival at JRO we were met by our Extra Mile representative who obtained our Visas and expedited Allan and I through immigration.
-As Clifton was approaching the window, a wheelchair attendant cut him off.
-There was really nothing that to do as wheelchairs enjoy the same privilege as Extra Mile.
-Things went from just a minor inconvenience to a major inconvenience when the traveler, who did not speak the language nor did she have an interpreter, had an expired passport.
+But, even with expedited service, things happen.
+As Clifton was approaching the window, a wheelchair attendant moved in front of him, which was fine.
+However, the attendant had not checked the traveler’s documents.
+The traveler, who did not speak the language and did not have an interpreter, had an expired passport.
 Clifton finally cleared immigration and our Extra Mile representative handed us off to our private Asilia driver.
 I highly recommend expedited service.
 We then made the short drive to the Rivertrees Country Inn, where we spent the rest of the evening.

 The next morning after breakfast we were met by Stanford Milinga our Asilia trained guide for private transfer to Little Oliver’s Camp.
 Standford was an exceptional guide.
 The quality of your guide is one of the most important factors.
 For more about Stanford click on the link below.